 Chalk Hill Wine Region and Appellation

-No wonder the founder of Chalk Hill Estate Vineyards & Winery famously discovered his property while flying a small plane over it, the Chalk Hill area is easy to miss.
-Starting in Windsor, take a drive up Chalk Hill Road, and you may see no wineries and the briefest of vineyard vistas through the trees before you're already in Alexander Valley.
-Yet it's one of Sonoma County's most esteemed winegrowing areas.
+The founder of Chalk Hill Estate Vineyards & Winery only discovered his property by flying over it in a small plane, but that's not too surprising: from the ground, the Chalk Hill area is easy to miss.
+Starting in Windsor, drive up Chalk Hill Road and you're likely to see only the briefest of vineyard vistas through the trees before you're already in Alexander Valley—despite the fact that Chalk Hill is one of most esteemed winegrowing areas in Sonoma County.

-Carved out of a curious northeast corner of the Russian River Valley AVA, the Chalk Hill AVA is defined by its warmer climate and volcanic soils.
-Chalk Hill's AVA status was awarded in 1983 but revised in 1988.
-There are more than 1,400 vineyard acres, and just five wineries.
+Carved out of a curious northeast corner of the Russian River Valley AVA, the Chalk Hill AVA, awarded in 1983 then revised in 1988, is defined by its warmer climate and white, quartzite-rich volcanic soils.
+There are more than 1,400 vineyard acres here, but just five wineries.